 To further complicate matters, some magicians who don’t perform large stage illusions still like to call themselves “illusionists.”
 They think it sounds fancier or more impressive, and believe it is a useful marketing term.

 So, if you call someone an “illusionist,” some people would think you are referring to a magician in general.
 Others, particularly those most interested or involved in magic, would think of a specific type of stage performance.

 So, what about a “Christian Illusionist” or “Christian Magician”?

 Obviously, any Christian working as an illusionist would be a “Christian Illusionist.”
 However, that phrase would usually only be used by someone who explicitly includes a Christian message in their programs.
 “Gospel magic” is the term generally used to apply to any form of magic used to present a Christian message.
 There’s even an international organization dedicated to this type of magic, the Fellowship of Christian Magicians.

-Some Christians have concerns with the terms “magic” and “magician.”
-As one of the definitions of the word “magic” refers to the occult, they prefer not to use the term at all, and are more comfortable with the term “illusion.”
-Interestingly, occult practitioners are also annoyed by this quirk of the English language.
-So, they often use the archaic spelling “magick” to avoid being confused with theatrical performers.
+Some Christians do have concerns about the terms “magic” and “magician.”
+As one of the definitions of the word “magic” refers to the occult, they prefer not to use the term at all and are more comfortable with the term “illusion.”
+(Interestingly, occult practitioners are also annoyed by this quirk of the English language.
+So, they often use the archaic spelling “magick” to avoid being confused with theatrical performers.)